NIRF Rankings Intelligence • NIRF 2026 Cycle

 NIRF has 50+ data fields across 5 criteria, many with complex sub-formulae.
 Institutions self-report data — errors, omissions, and misunderstandings are common.
 Many departments don't communicate relevant data to IQAC (research papers not reported, PhD placements missed).
 Scopus/Web of Science publication counts are manual — missed citations are common.
 Faculty qualification data often incorrect (part-time vs full-time distinction costs marks).
 Outreach programs not properly documented in required NIRF format.

-Based on analysis of 150+ NIRF submissions reviewed across 2022-2025
+Based on structured review of publicly-disclosed NIRF submissions

 NIRF's 5 Criteria: Where Hidden Marks Hide